22388o/truestamp-js/README.md

 ### Example Code

-There are working code examples for Deno, Node.js, and Web in the [/examples](/examples) directory.
+There are working code examples for Deno, Node.js, and the Web in the [/examples](/examples) directory.
 Take a look at the [examples/README.md](examples/README.md) for usage instructions.

-## Development & Release
+## Contributing

-Pushes and pull requests to the `main` branch will be automatically tested and pushed to npmjs.org using Github Actions.
-Only passing tests will result in a new release.

-Commit messages with leading `BREAKING CHANGE` will result in major version bump.

-Commit messages with leading `feat` or `feature` will result in minor version bump.

-All other commits will result in a patch version bump only.
+We'd love you to join our network of contributors.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for help getting started.

+## Code of Conduct

+We expect all members of the community to respect our [Code of Conduct](CODE_OF_CONDUCT.md) at all times.

 ## Thanks